edwin-finance/docs/getting-started/tokenomics.md

 # Tokenomics

-EDWIN powers the governance of edwin DAO.
+EDWIN powers the governance of edwin DAO and provides access to edwin cloud features.

-**Governance**
+#### Governance

-Token holders shape the future of DeFAI integration through:
+Token holders shape the future of DeFAI integration through the following:
 * Voting on new DeFi protocol integrations
 * Directing AI feature development priorities
 * Steering platform research initiatives

+#### edwin cloud Features
+Token holders can claim:
+* Priority access to new protocol integrations
+* Free or discounted access to integrations on edwin cloud

 #### Token Distribution